Joscalion04/Joscalion04/README.md

 </p>

 ## **About me**
-- 🎓 Software Engineering student at Universidad Nacional (Costa Rica).
+- 🎓 Software Engineering at Universidad Nacional (Costa Rica).
 - 💻 Passionate about the world of technology, constantly evolving and committed to continuous learning, with the ambition and dedication to enter the DevSecOps field.
 - 🌐 Open to work